tomerweller/erc20-load-rig/README.md

 # ERC20 Load Rig

 A set of utilities to facilitate load testing of ERC20 token transfers.
+Read about the results [here]().

 ## Notes